 My business is rebuilding your original motor, when possible.
-All of these motors cost $150.00 plus $15.00 priority mail (Canada is $40.00) and has a 2-year warranty, which brings your total cost to $165.00.
+All of these motors cost $150.00 plus $20.00 priority mail (Canada is $45.00) and has a 2-year warranty, which brings your total cost to $170.00.
 The internal coil does short out over time and even if your motor passes the heat test, I cannot be positive that your coil has the strength to do its job.
 Therefore with any original motor I can only offer 1/2 ($75.00) refund should it fail during the 2-year warranty.
 If I have another in stock, then I will offer to try another but that would be the end of the warranty because I cannot offer a warranty in perpetude on these old motors.
-I do not know of any substitute.
 I must have the old motor.
 If your motor is dead then at least I'll have it to match it to the one I'll use from inventory exactly.
-Using one from inventory adds $100.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
+Using one from inventory adds $150.00 to the total and it to would have to be rebuild, so the time frames would still be the same.
 If you want to send in the clock for motor or rotor replacement, please be advised that your costs will increase by $95.00 with everything else staying the same.
 The increase covers the increase in return shipping and insurance and includes my labor charge of $50.00 for the replacement service.
 I can ship at that price for clocks up to 22" long ($260.00 total).
 Overhaul Sessions clock motor $150.00 Labor and cleaning of movement $50.00 Return shipping and handling $60.00 Total $260.00 The above assumes you ship the entire clock and does not include a warranty on the movement (mechanism) because that may need to be overhauled as well.
 Most times the movement does not need to be overhauled but if it did then you're looking at an additional $300.00 for a possible total of $560.00, then the movement would have the same 2-year warranty as the motor.
 If your clock chimes, then the mechanical overhaul on the movement is $500.00 extra.
-My turnaround is 3 to 4 weeks for motor/rotor service, 6 to 8 months if the clock is sent with the motor/rotor, or the movement is overhauled and expedited service adds $100.00 for rotor only service and doubles the labor on the movement overhaul.
-Expedited service take about 2 weeks for motor/rotor service, one month if the clock is sent with motor/rotor.
+My turnaround is 4 to 6 weeks for motor service, 6 to 8 months if the clock is sent with the motor, or if the movement is overhauled.
+I no longer offer expedited service.
+I do not know of any substitute.

 Installing the Sessions motor is fairly straight forward.
 It is a bayonet fit where there are three "stubs" that fit into three larger holes on the movement and these holes shrink to hold it in place with a twist.
 Counterclockwise for off and clockwise for install.
 There should be a three holed tension washer, that goes in between the plate and the motor for tension in order to keep the motor in place.
 If you don't have the washer, then I will supply one at no cost.